EMIT-leadership-development/emit/_posts/About-Emit/2020-03-10-our-vision.md

 In contrast, the approach that EMIT will follow is that leadership is a process that can be learned, and that it is available to everyone.

-<div class="mb-50"><blockquote class="custom-blockquote"><p>Most of the outstanding leaders I have worked with are neither tall nor especially handsome; they are often mediocre public speakers; they do not stand out in the crowd; they do not mesmerize an attending audience with their brilliance or eloquence.
-Rather, what distinguishes them is their clarity and persuasiveness of their ideas, the depth of their commitment, and their openness to continually learning more.</p><footer>Peter Senge, 2006, p.359</footer></blockquote></div>
+> Most of the outstanding leaders I have worked with are neither tall nor especially handsome; they are often mediocre public speakers; they do not stand out in the crowd; they do not mesmerize an attending audience with their brilliance or eloquence.
+Rather, what distinguishes them is their clarity and persuasiveness of their ideas, the depth of their commitment, and their openness to continually learning more.
+>
+> <cite>Peter Senge, 2006, p.359</cite>

 ### Assigned versus Emergent Leadership